thomaskchan/fetchgmail/README.md

 Default configuration file is ~/.fetchgmailrc, but you may specify it as an argument.

+fetchgmail will detect config file changes and apply them on the next run.
+This does not include clientid nor clientsecret, which will require a full restart.

 ### mda /usr/bin/formail -s /usr/bin/procmail -f - -m ~/.procmailrc
 - What to pipe each mail to